FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 But in addition, once we got on the phone, it turned out he was using some encrypted messaging application.

-How would you just on this on this subject I would say this is unfortunately now become very commonplace and it's a real challenge for not just the FBI but state and local law enforcement ownership?
+On this subject, I would say this has unfortunately now become very commonplace, and it's a real challenge for not just the FBI, but state and local law enforcement all over the world.

-609 when the shooters identified on the roof in 614 when President Trump is ultimately escorted off and all that happens, the shots that take place in between there.
+Exactly, the scope of does the scope of your investigation include what I call that critical five minutes from when the 609, when this is based, I think, on information you've given the Congress, 609 when the shooters identified on the roof in 614 when President Trump is ultimately escorted off, and all that happens, the shots that take place in between there.

 Do you have access to the communications that were going on at the time in that critical five minutes?

-So uh our our investigation, when you say scope, our investigation uh includes that time frame, although focused again on the shooter himself and his deck.
+So, our investigation, when you say scope, our investigation includes that time frame, although focused again on the shooter himself and his technology.

 Correct.